Approximate Graph Colouring and the Crystal with a Hollow Shadow: Overview of results and techniques

 \subsection{The BA hierarchy through tensors}

-All hitherto studied relaxation algorithms for (promise) CSPs, including the $\BLP$, $\AIP$, and $\BA$ algorithms, are captured algebraically through the notion of \emph{linear minion} -- an algebraic structure consisting in a set of matrices that is closed under the application of elementary row operations (summing up or swapping two rows, inserting an extra zero row).
-Given a linear minion $\Mminion$ and a digraph $\A$ with $n$ vertices and $m$ edges, there exists a natural way of simulating the structure of $\A$ in $\Mminion$, by defining a new (potentially infinite) digraph $\freeM(\A)$ (the \emph{free structure} of $\Mminion$ generated by $\A$) whose vertices are the matrices in $\Mminion$ having $n$ rows, and whose edges are pairs of matrices $(M,N)$ such that both $M$ and $N$ can be obtained from some matrix $Q$ having $m$ rows through certain elementary row operations.
-Then, the relaxation corresponding to $\Mminion$ works as follows: Given an instance $\X$, rather than directly checking whether $\X\to\A$, one checks whether $\X\to\freeM(\A)$.
-The reason for doing so is that, for certain linear minions, the latter homomorphism problem is always tractable, even when the former is not.
+All relaxation algorithms hitherto studied for (promise) CSPs, including the $\BLP$, $\AIP$, and $\BA$ algorithms, have an algebraic counterpart described through the notion of \emph{linear minion}---an algebraic structure consisting of a set of matrices that is closed under the application of elementary row operations (summing up or swapping two rows, inserting an extra zero row).
+Given a linear minion $\Mminion$ and a digraph $\A$ with $n$ vertices and $m$ edges, there exists a natural way of simulating the structure of $\A$ in $\Mminion$, by defining a new (potentially infinite) digraph $\freeM(\A)$ (the \emph{free structure} of $\Mminion$ generated by $\A$) whose vertices are the matrices in $\Mminion$ having $n$ rows and whose edges are pairs of matrices $(M,N)$ such that both $M$ and $N$ can be obtained from some matrix $Q$ having $m$ rows through certain elementary row operations induced by the edges of $\A$.
+Then, the relaxation induced by $\Mminion$ works as follows: Given an instance $\X$, rather than directly checking whether $\X\to\A$, one checks whether $\X\to\freeM(\A)$.
+The advantage is that, for certain linear minions, the latter can be tested in polynomial time, even when the former cannot.
 As an example, stochastic rational vectors form a linear minion (since they are preserved under elementary row operations) named $\Qconv$, whose corresponding relaxation is $\BLP$.
 Similarly, integer vectors whose entries sum up to $1$ form the linear minion $\Zaff$ corresponding to $\AIP$.
-By suitably combining the two linear minions $\Qconv$ and $\Zaff$, one obtains the linear minion $\BAminion$, corresponding to $\BA$.
+By combining the two linear minions $\Qconv$ and $\Zaff$ in a suitable way, one obtains the linear minion $\BAminion$ corresponding to $\BA$.